 Hard to beat on price.
 Unusual Whales offers a massive amount of data — flow scanning, politician trades, dark pool data, and options analytics — for under $50/month.
 The breadth of coverage is impressive for the price point.

 The trade-off is depth vs. breadth.
 Unusual Whales shows you a lot of data but doesn't grade signal quality.
 There's no A/B conviction tier system to separate high-probability setups from noise.
 For new traders, the volume of data can be more overwhelming than helpful.
-No public track record of signal outcomes.
+No documented methodology of signal outcomes.

 Best for: Budget-conscious traders who want broad market data coverage and are comfortable filtering signals themselves.
 Deeper dive: Unusual Whales vs Profit Builders head-to-head.